 - Discover your favorite interests, best skills, ideal work environment, and dream job

-Meet with Sylvia Matthews, the undeclared advisor.
+Meet with Heather Simpson, the advisor for exploring students.
 Some things you can work on together:

 - Explore the many options for majors, minors, certificates and other opportunities

 - Plan a schedule to minimize wasted credits